LennartHennigs/RG35XX-H-Notes/README.md

 - [ScummVM](https://www.scummvm.org/) is an emulator for adventures such as Monkey Island.
 - Store games in the `roms/scummvm/` folder.
 - Each game has a unique ID.
-You can find all games and their ID in the [compability list](https://www.scummvm.org/compatibility), e.g. use `atlantis` for **Indiana Jones and the Fate of Atlantis**.
+You can find all games and their ID in the [compatibility list](https://www.scummvm.org/compatibility), e.g. use `atlantis` for **Indiana Jones and the Fate of Atlantis**.
 - Create a folder for each game and copy files into it
 - Inside the folder create a file `[id].scummvm` for each game you want to add.
 To be sure also write put id into the file.
 - To see what the required files for a game are take a look at the [supported games list](https://wiki.scummvm.org/index.php?title=Category:Supported_Games).